-The bill provides owners of multifamily properties with federally backed loans who are facing financial hardship up to 90 days of forbearance on their loan payments.
+The CARES Act provided owners of multifamily properties with federally backed loans who are facing financial hardship up to 90 days of forbearance on their loan payments.
 Fannie Mae and Freddie Mac allow multifamily borrowers to receive a second 90-day forbearance if requested.
 Property owners would have to request the forbearance and document their hardship in order to qualify, in 30-day increments.
 During a forbearance period, the property owner may not evict or initiate the eviction of a tenant for nonpayment of rent and may not charge the tenant any fees or penalties for nonpayment of rent.
-This protection applies to loans issued or backed by federal agencies (including FHA and USDA) or Fannie Mae and Freddie Mac remain eligible to seek forbearance through March 31, 2021.
+Multifamily borrowers with loans backed by Fannie Mae and Freddie Mac remain eligible to seek forbearance through March 31, 2021.

 For more information visit:

 The Consumer Financial Protection Bureau